fibo/algebra/README.md

-I'm implementing matrices and vectors on few algebra fields (Reals, Complexes etc.) following Micheal Artin's "Algebra", which was my book at [Universita' Degli Studi di Genova] (http://www.dima.unige.it).
+I'm implementing matrices and vectors on few algebra fields (Reals, Complexes etc.) following Micheal Artin's "Algebra", which was my book at [Universita' Degli Studi di Genova](http://www.dima.unige.it).

 My goal is to provide users with the feature of creating their own algebra field and building vector spaces and matrices on it.